Wine preservatives: Acid

 Sorbic acid, which acts like sulfites, has recently been approved for use in European Community countries, but only under very limited conditions.
 It must be effective in wines with an alcohol concentration of 12%.

-Apart from sulfur dioxide, which is used most frequently, other chemicals such as benzoic acid, diethyl pyrocarbonate, parabens, pimaricin and sorbic acid are also used as preservatives in wine, but the potential threat or side effects of these chemicals are still to be investigated, so they are not difficult to be used in large quantities for the time being.
+Apart from sulfur dioxide, which is used most frequently, other chemicals such as benzoic acid, diethyl pyrocarbonate, parabens, pimaricin and sorbic acid are also used as preservatives in wine, but the potential threat or side effects of these chemicals are still to be investigated, so they are not permitted to be used in large quantities for the time being.

 Weak acid

 Compared with other preservatives, weak acids are characterized by their antiseptic effect by slowing down the growth and reproduction cycle of microorganisms rather than killing them.
 Weak acids inhibit microbial growth by dissociating protons from cells.
 Although the chemical formula of different weak acids is different, they all play a more obvious inhibitory effect in the environment with a low pH value; that is, the more acidic the environment, the greater the inhibitory effect.
 This practice was first discovered by John Evelyn in 1670, who used sulfur dioxide from burning sulfur to preserve cider.